Preterm birth: Notable cases

+Born on 5 July 2024 at 21st week of gestation with a weight of 10 ounces, Nash Keen currently holds a title of the world's most premature child according to Guinness World Records.
+He was discharged from the hospital at the age of six months.

-Historical figures who were born prematurely include Johannes Kepler (born in 1571 at seven months' gestation), Isaac Newton (born in 1642, small enough to fit into a quart mug, according to his mother), Winston Churchill (born in 1874 at seven months' gestation), and Anna Pavlova (born in 1885 at seven months' gestation).
+Historical figures who were born prematurely include Richard II of England (born in 1367), Johannes Kepler (born in 1571 at seven months' gestation), Isaac Newton (born in 1642, small enough to fit into a quart mug, according to his mother), Winston Churchill (born in 1874 at seven months' gestation), and Anna Pavlova (born in 1885 at seven months' gestation).